smba/cosanostra/README.md

-# ct-sampling
+# cosa
-Python library to sample configuration spaces with both binary and numeric features.
+cosa is a Python library to sample configuration spaces with both binary and numeric features.